faithmusili/website/content/about/header/index.md

 headline: |
   Hi there!
 Welcome.
 ---

-I hold a master’s of science in social statistics from the University of Nairobi and a bachelor’s of science in geomatic engineering and GIS from Dedan Kimathi university of technology.
-I am currently a senior data analyst at Norwegian Refugee council – East Africa and Yemen regional office.
-Previously, I worked as a junior data scientist and shiny platform developer at World Agroforestry (ICRAF).
+I possess a Master’s of Science in Social Statistics from the esteemed University of Nairobi, complemented by a Bachelor’s of Science in Geomatic Engineering and GIS from the prestigious Dedan Kimathi University of Technology.

+In my current capacity, I proudly serve as a Senior Data Analyst at the Norwegian Refugee Council – East Africa and Yemen region.
+My prior experience includes a role as a Junior Data Scientist and a Shiny Platform Developer at the World Agroforestry Centre (ICRAF).

-I am passionate about data analytics, evidence-based decision-making and developing interactive dashboards to help visualize data outputs in a more user-friendly way.
+My professional journey has been shaped by a genuine ardor for data analytics, a fervent commitment to evidence-based decision-making, and an innate talent for crafting interactive dashboards that seamlessly translate complex data outputs into user-friendly visualizations.